deannewar/ADS_MSc_Thesis/README.md

+This repo presents the thesis for the Master Applied Data Science at Utrecht University titled: _Detecting and Classifying Online Radicalisation Phases:
+A Study of Dutch Social Media Discourse_.
+In this repo the thesis itself can be found alongside the code that was used to train the classifier and to perform the analysis on the different cases.
+Since this research used sensitive data, it will not be presented in this repo.

 # Abstract
 The increase of social media platforms such as Twitter and Telegram has transformed communication, enhanced free speech, but also facilitated